tilucast/tilucast/README.md

  ### Stack

 I'm primarily a javascript dev.
 I don't feel passionate about any specific framework or tecnology on the frontend spectrum of web development.
-Give me a decent documentation and i'll be ready to go.
+Give me a decent documentation and i'll give it a try.

 Backend is too big for me to say that i actually know what i'm doing.